HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_PLAYBACK_SEEK** is triggered.
 This event occurs whenever an internal playback has finished seeking.
 #### protected virtual void EventVideoTrackChange (HisPlayerEventInfo eventInfo)
 Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_VIDEO_TRACK_CHANGE** is triggered.
-This event occurs whenever an internal playback has track change.
+This event occurs whenever an internal playback has a track change.

 ### Non-virtual functions
 These functions can’t be overridden and they can be used only inside the inherited script.
-If it’s needed to use some of these functions into the Unity scene, for example with buttons, it is needed to create a public function which connects the button with the API.
+If it’s needed to use some of these functions in the Unity scene, for example with buttons, it is needed to create a public function that connects the button with the API.

 #### protected void SetUpPlayer()
 Initialize the player video stream system internally.
 It is necessary to use this function before anything else.